Frequently Asked Questions

 The estimated COA can only include the student’s estimated expenses.
 For example, if providing documentation for the cost for rent, the student’s portion of rent is the only portion that can be considered.
 If rent/mortgage is shared, students must provide documentation reflecting their share only (if married or living with a partner, total rent/mortgage will be split equally).
 The only exception to this rule is for dependent care expenses.

-The costs of maintaining and supporting the student’s family are accounted for in the formula used to calculate the EFC.
+The costs of maintaining and supporting the student’s family are accounted for in the formula used to calculate the Student Aid Index (SAI).
 For more information, visit our Cost of Attendance Appeal page.

 An overaward occurs when total awards exceed your COA or when your total need-based awards exceed your calculated Financial Need.
 Federal Regulations require the university to resolve all overawards before additional financial aid can be released.
 For more information please visit our overaward policy page.